Mot4M3LoG/PLANT/README.md

 #### Workflow:
 1. **Initialization**:
+   - Sensors are initialized.
    - Serial communication starts at 9600 baud.
-   - Sensors are initialized.

 2. **Loop**:
+   - Calculates current time (using millis(), based on arduino uptime)
+   - Checks, whether or not, to turn on/off the lights/water pumps.
+   - Checkes if measurements should be performed, if so:
       - Reads sensor values:
+         - Skips the first reading to avoid faulty data.
          - `getpH()`: Reads and compensates pH value.
          - `getEc()`: Reads and compensates EC value.
          - `getTempSensor()`: Reads temperature value.
          - `getOxygenSensor()`: Reads and compensates DO value.
-   - Skips the first reading to avoid faulty data.
       - Prints the sensor data in CSV format to the serial monitor.
-   - Waits for 30 minutes before the next reading (blocking delay).
+      - Waits for 1 minute before the next loop (blocking delay).

+**Important Notice** - `millis()` is a built-in function, which will overflow it's value after approximately 50 days of arduino uptime.
+However, this is not expected to affect system behavior due to regular lab visits and resets.
+Even if that was to happen, the resulting "time reset" will not affect the system operations.

 #### Functions:
 - **getEc()**: Measures EC, compensates with temperature.